Skip to main content

 var arr = [1, 2, 3]; //Array which contains 1,2,3

-Or use built-in constructor:
+Or use the built-in constructor:

 var arr = new Array(); //empty array